European shares fall as ECB starts buying bonds

 The drop in European stocks on Monday mirrored a sell-off on Wall Street on Friday, where strong U.S. jobs data fanned expectations that the Federal Reserve may raise interest rates sooner than previously thought.

-Greek banking shares were among the biggest losers, with Bank of Piraeus down 13.8 percent and National Bank of Greece 6.3 percent lower as euro zone finance ministers met to discuss reforms pledged by Athens.
+Greek banking shares were among the biggest losers, with Bank of Piraeus down 7.8 percent and National Bank of Greece 8.7 percent lower ahead of a meeting of euro zone finance ministers to discuss reforms pledged by Athens.

-The chair of the meeting, Jeroen Dijsselbloem, said the proposals, set out in a letter last week, were not enough to unlock further aid, saying that time was being wasted.
+The chair of the meeting, Jeroen Dijsselbloem, said the proposals, set out in a letter last week, were not enough to unlock further aid.

 Investors were also rattled by data from China showing a slide in imports, while the Bank of France cut its growth forecast for the French economy for the first quarter to 0.3 percent from 0.4 percent.

 Shares in European property groups also retreated.
-Unibail and Klepierre both fell 2 percent as traders cited a downbeat research note by JPMorgan.
+Unibail was down 2.4 percent and Klepierre 2.2 percent as traders cited a downbeat research note by JPMorgan.
 The bank downgraded its rating on the two stocks to ‘neutral’ from ‘overweight’, citing valuation levels.

-Swiss cement group Holcim rose 1.2 percent and French peer Lafarge slid 1.1 percent after Swiss weekly SonntagsZeitung reported Holcim’s largest stakeholder, Thomas Schmidheiny, wants a better deal for Holcim’s shareholders in the groups’ merger.
+Swiss cement group Holcim rose 1.1 percent and French peer Lafarge slid 1.5 percent after Swiss weekly SonntagsZeitung reported Holcim’s largest stakeholder, Thomas Schmidheiny, wants a better deal for Holcim’s shareholders in the merger between the two groups.

-French mobile operator shares came under pressure, with Orange shares down 5.8 percent and poised for their biggest one-day drop in more than 3 years after reports that Iliad may spark another price war in France.
-Iliad fell 4.1 percent while Numericable dropped 7.3 percent.

 Europe bourses in 2015: link.reuters.com/pap87v